 Some of the measure of SCI's success in promoting contemporary American music can be seen in the more-than 5,000 performances of new works SCI has sponsored at its annual national, regional, and student conferences.
 The presentation of our conferences--music festivals that showcase the works of SCI composers--is one of the primary missions of SCI, and distinguishes us from other service organizations for composers.

 From its founding, publication was an immediate concern of the Society.
 Initially, only conference proceedings were published.
-This was followed by the ASUC Newsletter, the ASUC Recording Series, the SCI Journal of Music Scores, SCION (an online opportunities letter), Composerver (streaming mode recordings), The SCI Performers CD Series and culminating in the online distribution of many of these projects and iSCI, our new online journal.
+This was followed by the ASUC Newsletter, the ASUC Recording Series, the SCI Journal of Music Scores, SCION (an online opportunities letter), The SCI Performers CD Series and culminating in the online distribution of many of these projects and iSCI, our new online journal.

-SCI's online presence has expanded in recent years, and this website is the latest development in the growth of our organization.
+SCI’s online presence has expanded in recent years, and this website is the latest development in the growth of our organization.
 SCI members gain access to career opportunities like competitions, festivals, and conferences via SCION, SCI’s online database of composition opportunities.
-SCI’s CD series is available on several online music stores, we maintain an active presence on social networking sites like facebook, and projects like COMPOSERVER have offered streaming audio to listeners all over the Internet for many years.
+SCI’s CD series is available on several online music stores and we maintain an active presence on social networking sites like facebook.
 Today, media files of several types can be uploaded and made available online though member profile pages.